 Use your words

 I’m trying to think of a word that I’m not sure even exists.
 It describes the phenomenon of two occurrences—two blinking lights, two beeping sounds, etc.—that each happen at regular but different intervals.
 Because of the difference between these intervals, the two occurrences will seem to happen in unison, then gradually fall out of sync before again returning to a synchronous instance.
 For example, blinking light ‘A’ flashes every 9 seconds and light ‘B’ flashes every 10 seconds.
-At various points in time (in this case, every 90 seconds), both lights will flash simultaneously; but at the next flash, light ‘A’ will flash one second sooner than ‘B’.
-For a time, the amount of time between light ‘A’ and light ‘B’ will increase with each flash, until the flashes are substantially opposed—light ‘A’ will flash, 5 seconds later light ‘B’ will flash, and 4 seconds after that light ‘A’ will flash again.
+At a certain point in time (in this case, every 90 seconds), both lights will flash simultaneously; but at the next flash, light ‘A’ will flash one second sooner than ‘B’.
+For 45 seconds, the amount of time between light ‘A’ and light ‘B’ will increase with each flash, until the flashes are substantially opposed—light ‘A’ will flash, 5 seconds later light ‘B’ will flash, and 4 seconds after that light ‘A’ will flash again.
 The flashes will then occur with successively diminishing amounts of time between them until they once again flash in unison.

 You’ll see examples of this with those battery-powered yellow construction lights, lights on antennae or the spires of two different buildings (and sometimes the same building), two faucets dripping, the back-up-beeping noises of construction equipment, two people dribbling basketballs, etc. Any two things that happen regularly but at different periods will come in and out of sync.